smshuai/DriverPower/docs/source/command_line.md

 ## The `model` sub-command

-The `model` sub-command is used to build the background mutation model.
+The `model` sub-command is used to build the background mutation model with training data.
 Command-line options for this command can be viewed as follows:
 ```bash
 $ driverpower model -h